My Truth: Critical reception

 Critical reception of My Truth was generally positive in the Swedish press.
 According to Aftonbladet, based on reviews by several newspapers when the album was released, it had an average score of 3.4 out of 5.
 Daniel Lindström of Östersunds-Posten praised it as the best Swedish soul album to date, singling out "Main Thing" as the album's best track.
 Göteborgs-Postens Patrik Lindgren praised the album's variety of musical styles, calling Robyn Sweden's top soul singer.
 Lindgren appreciated the album's not being fitted to the American market, which he found apparent with the lead single ("Electric").
 According to Länstidningen Östersunds Björn Bostrand, Robyn separated herself from other up-and-coming singers with My Truth by balancing maturity and youthful ambition.
 Bostrand praised the singer's vocal performance and the acoustic-pop songs "Not on the Inside" and "Monday Morning".
 Per Bjurman of Aftonbladet said that although Robyn Is Heres lyrics were charming, My Truth demonstrated the singer's growth and maturity as a songwriter.
 Bjurman wrote that the album proved that Robyn was a full-fledged musician, and he called it one of the year's best Swedish albums.
 A Helsingborgs Dagblad reviewer called My Truth one of the year's best Swedish records, praising its music, vocals, and lyrics.
 Although they felt that some tracks went unnoticed, the album was superior to Robyn Is Here.

-Magnus Persson of Borås Tidning considered My Truth a step in the right direction and recognized Robyn's songwriting, calling "Universal Woman" one of the album's best moments.
+The production of My Truth attracted mixed responses from critics.
+Magnus Persson of Borås Tidning considered the album a step in the right direction and recognized Robyn's songwriting, calling "Universal Woman" one of the album's best moments.
 Although Persson was less enthusiastic about the Mann-produced tracks, he praised the songs by Lindström & Ekhé and Masters at Work.
 A Nöjesguiden reviewer highlighted "Main Thing" and "Electric", but criticised what they called the album's cheap production.
 Karolina Ramqvist of Dagens Nyheter also disliked the "flat" production by Lindström & Ekhé and Mann, but said that Robyn's improvement as a vocalist redeemed the album.
+Similarly, a Smålandsposten critic wrote positively of tracks produced by Falk and Rusiak, while deeming the album's production "flat" overall.
 A writer for Dagens industri said that My Truths mature sound and low-profile approach would alienate her American teen audience.
 Svenska Dagbladets Stefan Malmqvist wrote that although it was an impressive record, My Truth was not engaging.
 Malmqvist praised the more-uptempo tracks, but felt that the album as a whole did not leave a lasting impression.
 In the same newspaper, Johanna Olofsson saw the album as weak and colorless but better-sounding when performed live.